AntonMestre/trombi/README.md

 - **Switch Between Years**: Easily switch to view different class years.
 - **Filter by Last Name**: Filter students by the first letter of their last name.
 - **Add New Students**: Add new students to the class list.
-- **Alphabetical Structure**: UI structured by letters for easy navigation.

 ## Screenshots